amanjpro/zahak/README.md

 # Tournaments

+Zahak recently got invitation to the [TCEC tournament](https://tcec-chess.com/)!

-Zahak is participating in [ZaTour tournament series](https://zatour.amanj.me) for open source and original chess engines that are rated lower than 2800 as per CCRL.
+Zahak is also participating in [ZaTour tournament series](https://zatour.amanj.me) for open source and original chess engines.

-He is also participating in the tournaments arranged by [Chess Engine Diaries](https://chessengines.blogspot.com/), and several others.
+And many other tournaments, like the ones arranged by the amazing Graham Banks.

 # Rating